 A sudden, brutal storm slammed into the mountain right when about 30 people were descending from the summit.
 Climbers call the area above 7,500 meters the "Death Zone" because thats where the air lacks the oxygen to support life for long periods.
 Carrying oxygen with you when you are in this zone is essential.
 While storms of this intensity are not unusual for Everest, what was different on May 10th was the sheer number of people on the mountain.

-At midnight on May 10th, no less than 33 people (all members of five different expedition teams - 3 american, one Taiwanese, and one Indian) started their ascent after midnight.
+At midnight on May 10th, no less than 33 people (all members of five different expedition teams – three American, one Taiwanese, and one Indian) started their ascent after midnight.
 There were a number of things that doomed these people before they'd even begun... the storm was just the killing stroke.
 Delays... delays were the thing.
-When the teams reached The Balcony (a wide shoulder-like area of rock), no fixed ropes had been set forcing the teams to lose over an hour.
+When the teams reached The Balcony (a wide shoulder-like area of rock), no fixed ropes had been set, forcing the teams to lose over an hour.
 And when they reached the Hillary Step, again they found that no lines were set.
 Another hour was lost.
 To understand why time is so very, very important to climbing Everest... they have to reach the summit by 2pm at the latest in order to return to the last camp before night.
 And the weather was getting worse.
-The first team (Krakauer's team - the "Into Thin Air" guy) summited at 1:30, but the others were well behind schedule.
-One set of climbers would not summit until 3:45!
+The first team (Krakauer's team – the "Into Thin Air" guy) summited at 1:30pm, but the others were well behind schedule.
+One set of climbers would not summit until 3:45pm!

 The storm hit as Krakauer's team was descending.
 It swallowed the fixed lines and obliterated the trail.
 Visibility was impossible.
-By 5:30 it was a full-scale blizzard with winds of up to 70mph.
+By 5:30pm, it was a full-scale blizzard with winds of up to 70mph.
 The teams that had not summited in time were trapped above the Balcony.
-Several climbers from the two American expeditions above the Balcony became lost, wandering in the storm until midnight... and when they could no longer walk, huddled together, unknowingly only 20 meters from the dropoff of the Kangshung Face.
+Several climbers from the two American expeditions above the Balcony became lost, wandering in the storm until midnight... and when they could no longer walk, they huddled together, unknowingly only 20 meters from the drop-off of the Kangshung Face.

-By the time the storm cleared the next morning, 8 people were dead.
+By the time the storm cleared the next morning, eight people were dead.
 Four from Adventure Consultants, one from Mountain Madness, and the entire 3-man Indian team (who had summited on the North side).

-Jon Krakauer (one of the members of the Adventure Consultants expedition), when he wrote his account of the tragedy, and in later press, has suggested that the use of bottled oxygen and commercial guides, who do literally everything and allow otherwise unqualified climbers to attempt to summit, directly led to the disaster.
+Jon Krakauer (one of the members of the Adventure Consultants expedition), wrote his account of the tragedy, and in later press, has suggested that the use of bottled oxygen and commercial guides, who do literally everything and allow otherwise unqualified climbers to attempt to summit, directly led to the disaster.
 He also claimed that the competition between two of the American expeditions (Adventure and Mountain Madness) may have led to the decision not to turn back after the pre-decided time for summiting of 2:00 pm.